DundieWinner/btctcs/README.md

 - **Real-Time Dashboard**: Live data integration with interactive charts and tables
 - **Scalable Architecture**: Easy to add new companies with minimal configuration
 - **Volunteer-Driven Growth**: Community can scale the project by adopting individual companies
-- **Flexible Deployment**: Python scripts can run anywhere, web dashboard deploys to Vercel/Netlify
+- **Flexible Deployment**: Python scripts can run anywhere, web dashboard deploys to Vercel

 ## Development Setup